-Purpose.
-These guidelines provide detail to assist colleges and universities in preparing auxiliary fund accrual financial statements in accordance with Generally Accepted Accounting Principles (GAAP), and multi-year financial plans based on those statements.
-These guidelines will also assist colleges and universities in developing their own procedures related to auxiliary fund accrual statements and multi-year financial plans.
+These guidelines will assist colleges and universities in developing their own procedures related to auxiliary fund multi-year financial plans.

-Multi-year Financial Plan.
-The purpose of a multi-year financial plan is to provide a framework for effective decision-making and efficient allocation of financial resources.
+The purpose of a multi-year financial plan is to provide a framework for effective decision making and efficient allocation of financial resources.

 Typical components of such a plan include: